How To Wash Trainers By Hand Or In The Washing Machine

 So take your laces out.
 It’s worth it, I promise.

-2. Pretreat Very Dirty Trainers
+Pretreat Very Dirty Trainers

 Mud sounds like it should be easy to remove from your trainers.
 It’s just wet dirt, after all.

-However, the water that turns dirt into mud is formulated from 100% pure evil.
+However, the water that turns dirt into mud is made from 100% pure evil.
 This water pushes the dirt deep into the fabric of your trainers, making it harder to remove.
 As such, before you pop your muddy trainers in the washing machine, it’s important to pre-treat them.

-Firstly, if the mud has dried, gently brush off any solid mud with a scrubbing brush reserved solely for cleaning shoes.
+If the mud has dried, gently brush off any solid mud with a scrubbing brush reserved solely for cleaning shoes.

 If the mud is wet, try to blot off what you can with a cloth.
 Avoid the urge to rub your trainers with the cloth.
 That only pushes the mud ever deeper into the fabric, making it even harder to remove.

 Next, hold the shoe under a cold running tap or hose to rinse off as much mud as possible.
 Never ever use hot water.
 Hot water is not a friend of mud, and never the twain should meet.
+This is because hot water causes the protein in mud to bind to the fabric, setting the stain into the fibres and making it much harder to remove.

 Think of it like Ghostbusters, where Egon warns that you should never cross the streams, but with mud and hot water.

-3. Pick The Right Cycle
+Pick The Right Cycle

-4. Air Dry
+Always Air Dry Them

-Once done, remove your trainers from the washing machine and set them away from direct heat to dry.
-No matter how much of a hurry you are in, don’t put your trainers in the tumble drier.
-The heat from your drier can shrink or warp the sole of your shoes, making them potentially unwearable.
+No matter how much of a hurry you are in, don’t put your trainers in the tumble dryer.
+The heat from your dryer can shrink or warp the soles of your shoes, and/or loosen the glue.
+This can make them lose their shape, and potentially making them unwearable.

-Once dry, pop the laces back in and you’re good to go!
+Once dry, pop the laces back in, and you’re good to go!

-Cleaning Trainers By Hand
+How To Clean Trainers By Hand

 Cleaning Leather Trainers By Hand

 To revive your leather trainers, add a little washing-up liquid to a bowl of cold water.
-Remove the laces, and scrub with an old soft toothbrush or scrubbing brush to remove stains.
+Remove the laces and scrub with an old soft toothbrush or scrubbing brush to remove stains.
 Once done, wipe with a damp cloth to remove any excess soap, and leave to dry away from direct heat.

 Cleaning Suede Trainers By Hand

 For more stubborn dirt, a brass suede brush gets deeper into the suede to get your trainers clean.
-And if you want to get your trainers really clean, a crepe brush drags dirt and stains out of the suede.
-You can use these brushes in conjunction with a suede cleaner block.
-Just rub the block on – without wetting your shoe – to eliminate stains.
+And if you want to get your trainers really clean, try investing in a crepe brush.
+These types of brushes drag dirt and stains right out of the suede.

 Cleaning Wool Trainers By Hand

-Instead, you need to blot these pernickety trainers with a cloth.
-Take a bowl of cold water, with a little washing-up liquid added to it.
+To do this, take a bowl of cold water, with a little washing-up liquid added to it.
 Pop your cloth in the solution, wring it out, and then gently blot your trainers with the cloth.
-It can take a little while, but it is your best bet at removing marks without damaging your precious trainers.
+It can take a little while, but it is your best bet for removing marks without damaging your wool trainers.

 Once you’re done, rinse your cloth and wipe your shoes down to remove any washing-up liquid.
 Then, allow them to air dry – again, away from direct heat.
 Similar to drying other types of trainers, it’s best to pop a cloth in the toe box to help your trainers keep their shape and absorb excess moisture.